-C Cluster 4: I Partnership relevance 15 pts I To what extent is the partnership composition relevant for the proposed project?
-With respect to the project's objective the project partnership - AF C.3 involves the relevant actors needed to address the territorial challenge/joint asset and the objective specified AF C.3 is adequate with respect to the levels, sectors, territory consists of partners that complement each other

-- consists of partners that complement each other. - Partner organisations have proven experience and competence in the thematic field concerned.
+Cluster 4: Partnership relevance

+To what extent is the partnership composition relevant for the proposed project?

+- With respect to the project's objective the project partnership AF C.3 - involves the relevant actors needed to address the territorial challenge/joint asset and the objective specified. - AF C.3 - is adequate with respect to the levels, sectors, territory - consists of partners that complement each other. - Partner organisations have proven experience and competence in governance / the field(s) concerned.
 AF B.1.6 - All partners play a defined role in the partnership and the territory benefits from this cooperation. -AF C.3